If you invest in residential property, how can you be sure that it’s going to work out for you?

 When I meet with a new client I have an opportunity to share my experiences.

-The fact that I have been advising investors for over 12 years means I have seen a lot of it before.
+The fact that I have been advising investors for many years means I have seen a lot of it before.

 I probably haven’t seen it all but there are very few scenarios or situations that I haven’t come across.